-More than just a ramped up version of the American ‘happy hour’, Italy’s aperitivo is a time to connect with friends as the sun goes down while enjoying special meats like culatello in Parma and porchetta in Rome as well as great local cheeses like Moden’s aged parmigiano-reggiano, Florence’s sheepy Pecorino Toscano and Napoli’s fresh, creamy slightly tangy balls of mozzarella di bufala.
+More than just a ramped up version of the American ‘happy hour’ or a chance to guzzle Italian cocktails, Italy’s aperitivo is a time to connect with friends as the sun goes down while enjoying special meats like culatello in Parma and porchetta in Rome as well as great local cheeses like Modena’s aged parmigiano-reggiano, Florence’s sheepy Pecorino Toscano and Napoli’s fresh, creamy slightly tangy balls of mozzarella di bufala.
 If you’re so inclined, it’s entirely possible to turn an aperitivo session into an early dinner.

-Novices enjoy their spritzes and proseccos while the more experienced among us opt for a negroni or glass of wine.
+Novices order spritzes and proseccos while the more experienced among us opt for a negroni or glass of wine.
 Some of the best Italian bars go so far as to omit spritzes from their menus.

 9. Order Wine at Every Meal